michael-a-green/Metis_Project4/README.md

-Also based on the methodology employed in this project, a user of the information can, for a specific subject, compare and contrast both highly positive and negative points of view by the same said subject.
+Also based on the methodology employed in this project, a user of the information can, for a specific subject, compare and contrast both highly positive and negative points of view on the same said subject.
 This enables a person to quickly determine what users either like or dislike about any of the products covered by the underlying corpus.